jenridunn/bing-images-search-and-download/README.md

 instance.save_images_from_csv('link_images_F22A_Jan-05-2021.csv')
 ```

+##Pre-requisites
+>1.
+Python Version >= 3.7 <br>2.
+Modules installed: requests, tqdm and pandas

 ## Installation

 >1.
-Clone or download this repository and import the class BingImagesSearchAndSave (recommendation: place the class in the same folder where the your code will be executed, to avoid any further import issues). <br><br>You might need an api key from your azure account for using the Bing Image Search API, for this follow the instructions described in this link: https://www.microsoft.com/en-us/bing/apis/bing-image-search-api ; If you want to use the free subscription you will have access to fetch up to 1000 images per month (use wisely the image_count parameter, which defines the maximum number of images that the api will return from the search).
+Clone or download this repository and import the class BingImagesSearchAndSave (recommendation: place the class in the same folder where the your code will be executed, to avoid any further import issues). <br><br>You might need an api key from your azure account for using the Bing Image Search API, for this follow the instructions described in this link: https://www.microsoft.com/en-us/bing/apis/bing-image-search-api<br><br> If you want to use the free subscription you will have access to fetch up to 1000 images per month.